 Marie has served on the board of directors of the National Book Critics Circle and the National Association of Hispanic Journalists.
 For many years, she has directed literary events for various festivals at the Kennedy Center.
-She has served as an organizer for the Library of Congress’s National Book Festival.
+She is currently the director of the Library of Congress’s National Book Festival.
 She has been a judge for the Pulitzer Prize and the National Book Award as well as for the National Book Critics Circle.
-Her commentary has been published in The New York Times, The Washington Post, USA Today, The International Herald Tribune, The Week, Virginia Quarterly Review, Civilization, Smithsonian magazine, The National Geographic, and numerous other publications throughout the Americas.
+Her commentary has been published in The New York Times, The Washington Post, USA Today, The International Herald Tribune, The Week, Virginia Quarterly Review, Civilization, Smithsonian magazine, The National Geographic, El País, and numerous other publications throughout the Americas and Europe.

 Marie lives in Washingon, D.C. and Lima, Peru, with her husband, the literary critic Jonathan Yardley.Photo © Paul Kline